-I teach what is called, 'observational' or 'structural' drawing.
-I facilitate a process where the student is able to understand the structure and form (the 3-dimensionality) of an object and draw it onto a 2-dimensional surface, such as a piece of paper.
-This may sound complicated, but it is not and my experience is that everyone whom I have guided has discovered their ability to draw in this way.
+I teach an observation method where the student is able to understand the structure and form (the 3-dimensionality) of an object, and draw it onto a 2-dimensional surface, such as a piece of paper.
+This may sound complicated, but it is not and my experience is that everyone whom I have guided in this method has discovered their ability to observe and draw using it.